UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-07-team28-camera-pose-estimation.md

 Camera pose estimation has become a fundamental task in Computer Vision that aims to determine the position (translation) and orientation (rotation) of a camera relative to a scene using image or extracted video data.
 Accurately estimating the absolute pose of a camera has widespread applications in 3D reconstruction, world models, and augmented reality.

-In this project, we are evaluating three camera pose estimation methods: COLMAP, VGGSfM, and ICP on the [TUM RGB-D Dataset](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download#freiburg2_metallic_sphere2) of video sequences.
-This dataset consists of RGB and depth images with ground-truth camera trajectories.
-We describe each camera pose estimation methods, our choice of quantitative metrics, and analyze their relative strengths and limitations.

 ### Camera Pose Estimation
 For camera pose estimation, there are 3D-2D correspondences between a 3D point in the world (scene geometry) and the 2D pixel location where that point appears in the image or video frame.